Top-Fire

 There is no way to solve it; bigger wheels are heavier.
 A bicycle with 29-inch wheels can weigh about 2 pounds.
 Due to more wheel materials and more tire rubber, it exceeds that of bicycles with 27.5-inch wheels.

-Depending on the type of riding you are riding, the weight of the bike may or may not be important.
+Depending on the type of riding you are doing, the weight of the bike may or may not be important.

-If you are competitive or go on long-distance off-road cycling: you may be looking for ways to reduce weight.
+If you are competitive or go on long-distance off-road cycling, you may be looking for ways to reduce weight.
 Using smaller wheels is one way to reduce weight, but it is not the only way.
-You can also view ultra-light carbon fiber frames, handlebars, seatposts and rims.
+You can also view ultra-light carbon fiber frames, handlebars, seatposts, and carbon fiber rims.

 Setting your wheels to be tubeless is another great way to reduce weight.
 Tubeless wheels not only reduce the overall weight of the bicycle, but they can also accelerate faster due to the reduced rotating mass, and they have an additional benefit of being able to drive under lower tire pressure for better Traction.